Access to Public Information, Privacy, Data Protection and Retention

 Subsequently, the Hungarian Helsinki Committee filed an application to the European Court of Human Rights, alleging that its right to freedom of expression under Article 10 ECHR had been violated by the denial of access to the information sought.
 In May 2015, the Chamber of the European Court of Human Rights relinquished its jurisdiction in favor of the Grand Chamber of the Court.

-In a majority (15-2) decision, the Grand Chamber found a violation of Article 10 ECHR.
+In a majority (15-2) judgment, the Grand Chamber found a violation of Article 10 ECHR.
 The Grand Chamber first addressed whether and to what extent the right of access to State-held information is protected under Article 10 ECHR, given that the provision does not make any explicit reference to such a right.

 At the outset, the Court acknowledged that the question of whether the denial of access to information can be regarded as falling within the scope of Article 10 ECHR has been the subject of gradual clarification in ECHR case-law.
 In 1987, the Court grappled with the question for the first time in Leander v.
 Sweden.
 In that case, the Court held that the freedom to “receive” information “prohibits a Government from restricting a person from receiving information that others wish or may be willing to impart to him.” (the “Leander Principle”) [para.
 127] Therefore, according to that case and the subsequent case-law that followed its approach, the right to freedom of expression under Article 10 ECHR did not impose an obligation on the government to disclose or provide access to such information.